Welcome to Ed Tech Ideas!

 Category Cloud

-Blogging change Digital Storytelling Ed Tech EdTechIdeas education Education Reform Environment Foreign Language Google Apps Graphic Organizers Holiday Games Information Internet Research Internet Safety IWB Math Paragons of the Week PLN RLA Science Skype Social Studies Spelling Technology in the Classroom Uncategorized video web 2.0 websites Writing
+Blogging change Code Digital Storytelling EdTechIdeas education Education Reform Google Apps Graphic Organizers Holiday Games Information Internet Research Internet Safety iPad iPads IWB Math Paragons of the Week PLN publishing RLA Science Social Studies Spelling Technology in the Classroom Uncategorized video web 2.0 websites Writing

 VocabularySpellingCity is fabulous; it has really helped change my student’s attitude towards spelling and their grades are improving, they think they are playing when they are really learning.
 My student’s favorite activates are Unscramble, HangMouse, and SpeedySpeller (Premium Membership).
 I also like they can work on more than just spelling such as analogies, handwriting, Science and Math vocabulary.
 I am so thankful for VSC and think every teacher should use it!